 Who knew when our first child Jen was born in 1978 she had a “rare inherited, incurable, metabolic disease” and our response would be to set up a charity encompassing all metabolic diseases in November 1981?

-Who knew that the shoe box and our back bedroom would become the Climb Building in 2016 and the founding work of our dedicated volunteers would be carried forward, transformed and sustained by the skilled staff who work there today?
+Who knew that the founding work of our dedicated volunteers would be carried forward, transformed and sustained by the skilled staff who work at Climb HQ today?

-Who knew our support would stretch from Cheshire across the globe with the internet, Facebook and Twitter?
+Who knew our support would stretch from our base in Cheshire across the globe with the internet, Facebook and Twitter?

 Our mission, after receiving such a stark diagnosis, was to support families receiving similar news with accurate and appropriate information (knowledge is power), signposting to the best experts, being a listening ear, raising awareness amongst the medical, healthcare, social care and teaching professions and funding research for treatments and ultimately cures.
 If this sounds familiar, it is because although the delivery has been transformed through the evolution of the digital age, the objectives are little changed.

 We are so grateful to our volunteer trustees, countless supporters and fundraisers in addition to our dedicated staff who have kept this mission alive.
 We are truly thankful for the skilled clinicians and researchers who have given hope where there was none before.

 Our only wish is to continue supporting vital research; keep helping those in need; advocate boldly for quality medicines and access to them; collaborate energetically with our rare disease partners to share best practice and above all, to sustain and continually improve what we do in order to keep hope, and Jen’s legacy, alive.